 Good pacifier hygiene includes frequent cleaning of the pacifier.
 The younger the child, the more important it is to protect against bacteria and maintain good pacifier hygiene.

-Put the pacifier in front of thefirstUse in plenty of boiling water for 5 minutes.
+Before first use, soak the pacifier in plenty of boiling water for 5 minutes.
 This only applies before the first use.

 When cleaning the pacifier afterwards, follow these three simple steps: